levifussell/MicroEvo/README.md

 (1) Clone the repository to a local path on your machine: `git clone https://github.com/levifussell/MicroEvo`.

-(2) You will need to download SFML, which is the low-level graphics library I use for rendering.
+(2) You will need to download SFML, which is the low-level graphics library we use for rendering.
 First, try it the way we describe here.
 If this doesn't work for you, then follow the instructions [here](https://www.sfml-dev.org/tutorials/2.5/start-osx.php).

 (3) Getting 'g++' installed.
 Try the following different options:
     (a) Type `g++` into a terminal and it might prompt you on how to install it (or it happens to be installed already.